 (a) The licensee's name or assumed business name must be displayed on both sides of the vehicle or the attached tank and on both sides of a tank trailer.

-(A) Letters must be at least 3 inches high unless otherwise authorized by the department.
+(A) Letters must be at least 3 inches high unless otherwise authorized by DEQ.

 (B) Letters must be in a color contrasting with the background.